 As part of our game-changing development, all of the precinct’s heritage buildings and places will be repurposed and reactivated for public use.
 By sensitively revitalising these ‘jewels’ of the precinct, locals and visitors alike will have the unique chance to explore both the Aboriginal and European history of Brisbane through a variety of food and beverage, tourism, and retail experiences, which will breathe new life into a largely underutilised part of the city.

-For example, the Treasury building – currently housing the Treasury casino – will transform into a high-end department store and part of The Ritz Carlton hotel.
+For example, the Treasury building – currently housing the Treasury casino – will transform into a high-end department store.
 This will involve closing the existing casino completely, with a new one opening in the new development’s iconic arc-shaped building.

 What restaurants, bars and entertainment spaces can we expect?